McFishhh/ip/AI.md

 - generate Regex for DeadlineTask and EventTask
 - generate README.md as per github official specifications
 - generate JUnit testcases for Storage.java
+- generate SigmaBotReadSaveException to handle malformed lines when loading saves